 The parties agree that this Agreement is the result of careful negotiations between sophisticated parties and thus any principle of construction or rule of law that provides that an agreement shall be construed against the drafter of the agreement in the event of any inconsistency or ambiguity in such agreement shall not apply to the terms and conditions of this Agreement.

-17. HEADINGS

-The various headings in this Agreement and in the schedules are inserted for convenience only, and shall not affect the meaning or interpretation of this Agreement or any paragraph or provision hereof.
+17. HEADINGS: The various headings in this Agreement and in the schedules are inserted for convenience only, and shall not affect the meaning or interpretation of this Agreement or any paragraph or provision hereof.

-18. COMPLETE AGREEMENT

-This Agreement constitutes the complete and exclusive statement of this agreement between the parties hereto and supersedes any and all prior express implied agreements or understandings between the parties hereto concerning the subject matter hereof.
+18. COMPLETE AGREEMENT: This Agreement constitutes the complete and exclusive statement of this agreement between the parties hereto and supersedes any and all prior express implied agreements or understandings between the parties hereto concerning the subject matter hereof.
 No amendment, waiver or other alteration of this Agreement may be made except by mutual agreement in writing.
 If any provision or provisions of this Agreement shall be held to be invalid, illegal or unenforceable, the validity, legality and enforceability of the remaining provisions shall not be affected thereby and the parties shall negotiate replacement provisions for those provisions which are held invalid, illegal or unenforceable which as closely as possible express the intent of those provisions.

-18O RELIANCE ON EXTERNAL STATEMENTS
+18.1.
+NO RELIANCE ON EXTERNAL STATEMENTS:

-UserssRyve Users
+User acknowledges and agrees that in entering into this Agreement, they have not relied on any advertisements, marketing materials, social media posts, or any other external statements, representations, or inducements made by Ryve or any third party.
+User confirms that their decision to enter into this Agreement is based solely on the terms and conditions set forth herein, and that this Agreement constitutes the entire understanding between them.

 19. DISCLAIMER OF WARRANTIES: